 The VMware Product Interoperability Matricies are used when we want to check which versions of VMware products are compatible with each other.
 For example, if we are running VMware vSphere 6.7, and we want to run VMware Horizon 7, we would check THIS matrix to make sure they work together.

-((I have noticed that all vendors have a different name for their tools of this type which is why it gets confusing.
+NOTE: I have noticed that all vendors have a different name for their tools of this type which is why it gets confusing.
 It is important to know where to look based on the components you are panning on upgrading.
 The terms “compatibility matrix” and “interoperability matrix” are pretty generic and mean almost the same thing, so it is important to know what the vendor you are dealing with refers to when they are talking about compatibility and interoperability of their products.
 It may take a bit of poking around a vendor site before you figure out what terms they use!

 Using The VMware Compatibility Guide aka VMware Compatibility Matrix